 I only recommend this at library book sales where the books are priced at more than $1, and there is no bag sale the last day.
 When these two conditions apply, you have a great opportunity to get those $2-and-up books for pennies.

 (The reason I’m strict about where I’ll use this approach is that if you can’t make money on a dollar book, you probably shouldn’t be adding it to your inventory anyway.)

-I’ll approach someone in charge and ask what happens to the books leftover at the end of the sale.
-Most of the time, they’re just a liability to them and they will be thrilled to get $50 for the remaining 5,000 books.
-(They would probably be thrilled to give them away if they didn’t have to do the loading, but I’ve never had the nerve to ask).
+Here’s how it works: I’ll approach someone in charge and ask what happens to the books leftover at the end of the sale.
+Most of the time, they books are just a liability to them and they will be thrilled to get $50 for the remaining 5,000 books.
+Often they will just give them to you for free just to save themselves the labor of moving them.